 Gender is no longer either male or female, according to the state of California.

-Gov. Jerry Brown on Sunday signed into law legislation that recognizes a third gender option for driver's licenses and birth certificates.
-Starting in 2019, Californians will be able to identify themselves as not just male or female, but "nonbinary."
+Gov. Jerry Brown on Sunday signed into law legislation that recognizes a third gender option.
+Starting Jan.
+1, Californians will be able to apply to change their birth certificates from male or female to "nonbinary."
+In 2019, Californians will be able to identify themselves as nonbinary on driver's licenses.

 The bill was one of many Brown left to the last day of the Oct.
 15 deadline to either sign or veto.